rozek/svelte-drag-and-drop-actions/README.md

 `use:asDroppable={options}`

-is the classical pattern for Svelte actions. `use:asDroppable` supports the following options (bundled into an instance of type `DroppableOptions`):
+is the classical pattern for Svelte actions. `use:asDroppable` supports the following options (bundled into an instance of type `DroppableOptions`) **in addition to** those listed under `use:asDraggable`:

 * **``**<br>